melhelow/prework-study-guide/README.md

 # <prework Study Guide webpage>

+## Discription
-## my motivation is to learn and undrstand the coding process,i build this project in order to practice the process of building a website,it created a professional project, in this prject i learn and practiced analytical thinking and problem solving
+my motivation is to learn and undrstand the coding process,i build this project in order to practice the process of building a website,in this prject i learn and practiced analytical thinking and problem solving

 Provide a short description explaining the what, why, and how of your project.
 Use the following questions as a guide: